Organizer Profile

 Farmington, Connecticut, United States of America

-Human Genome Organisation (HUGO) is the international organisation of scientists involved in human genetics.
-HUGO was conceived in 1988, at the first meeting on genome mapping and sequencing at Cold Spring Harbor.
-From a 42 scientists of 17 countries membership association, HUGO has increased its membership base to over 1,800 members, both established and aspiring of 87 countries after two decades.
-HUGO has, over the years, played an essential role behind the scenes of the human genome project.
-With its mission to promote international collaborative effort to study the human genome and the myriad issues raised by knowledge of the genome, HUGO has had noteworthy successes in some of the less glamorous, but nonetheless vital, aspects of the human genome project.
+The Human Genome Organization (HUGO) is an international organization of scientists involved in various aspects of human genetics.
+HUGO was conceived in 1988 at the first meeting on Genome Mapping and Sequencing at Cold Spring Harbor, New York.
+From an initial group of 42 scientists from 17 countries, HUGO increased its membership to over 2,000 members from across 92 countries in a period of two decades.
+Over the years, HUGO has played an essential role behind the scenes for the Human Genome Project.
+With its mission to promote international collaborative efforts to study the human genome and the myriad of issues raised by our increasing knowledge of the structure and function of the human genome, HUGO has had many noteworthy successes in bringing together scholars in the field.br/>

 Mission: